WindowsMeosu/osujava/README.md

-# osujava
+# osu-java

-osu! api java wrapper
+Looking for contributors...